huwarr/ddpm/README.md

 The script will train the model, generate a couple of samples (by default 10, may be specified with `--n_samples` parameter), and save these sample into `generated_samples.jpg`.

+## Evaluation with checkpoint

+You may load a checkpoint of the trained model from the further discussed experiment, and generate samples with it with running:

+`sh load_and_eval.sh`

 ## Experiments

 The model was trained for approximately 46k steps, which took 4 and a half hours with GPU 1/8 A100.
 We trained the model with Adam optimizer and learning rate 2e-4 (as in the paper).